PascalBod/lm-vm/README.md

 Reboot: main menu and **Quit > Restart**.

-You can resize the VirtualBox window: the Linux Mint desktop will resize accordingly.
+Once the VM is rebooted, you can resize the VirtualBox window: the Linux Mint desktop will resize accordingly.

 <a name="update"></a>
 # Update